Snger/reading-notes/languages/js.md

 2. Syntax : condition ? expr1 : expr2
 3. If condition is true, the operator returns the value of expr1; otherwise, it returns the value of expr2.
 4. You can also do more than one operation during the assignation of a value.
 In this case, the last comma-separated value of the parenthesis will be the value to be assigned.

+## Arrow functions
+1. An arrow function expression has a shorter syntax than a function expression and does not bind its own this, arguments, super, or new.target.
+These function expressions are best suited for non-method functions, and they cannot be used as constructors.
+2. Two factors influenced the introduction of arrow functions: shorter functions and non-binding of this.